December 7th, 2017 8:01 AM by Jackie A. Graves

-rates, who knows?
-They were low throughout 2016, and they could remain low in
+mortgage rates, who knows?
+They were low throughout 2017, and even after the

 say they often dispel the mistaken idea that homebuyers have to make down